demisto/demisto-sdk/README.md

     ```
     tox --devenv venv3 --devenv py37
     ```
-5) Run:
+4) Now we will make sure the requirements are installed on your computer by running:
     ```
     python setup.py install
     ```

-Now install your pipenv environment.
+Now install your [pipenv](https://github.com/pypa/pipenv) environment.
 Firstly if you want to use pipenv in your zsh terminal see this [link](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/pipenv).

 Using the terminal go to the Demisto-SDK repository and run the following:
-1) Make sure you have pipenv by running
+1) Make sure you have pipenv by running:
      ```
      pipenv --version
       ```
-    If nor run:
+    If not, run:
     ```
     pip install pipenv
     ```